-Currently, there are no pharmacological agents for the treatment of hyperphagia and resultant severe obesity seen in patients with craniopharyngioma-associated obesity, and bariatric surgery is not frequently employed in this patient population.
+Currently, there are no pharmacological agents for the treatment of hyperphagia and resultant obesity seen in patients with craniopharyngioma-associated obesity, and bariatric surgery is not frequently employed in this patient population.
 We believe this is related to perceived risks of surgical interventions in this population including increased risk of post-surgical complications.

-We plan to seek orphan drug designation for the treatment of craniopharyngioma-associated obesity in the United States and the European Union, and anticipate initiating a Phase 2a clinical trial, ZAF-221, evaluating the impact of beloranib treatment on body weight, body composition and hyperphagia in patients with craniopharyngioma-associated obesity in the first half of 2014.
+We plan to seek orphan drug designation for the treatment of craniopharyngioma-associated obesity in the United States and the European Union.
+We initiated a Phase 2a clinical trial, ZAF-221, evaluating the impact of beloranib treatment on body weight, body composition and hyperphagia in patients with craniopharyngioma-associated obesity in June 2014.
 Depending upon the outcome of our Phase 2a clinical trial, we anticipate that our Phase 3 clinical trial of beloranib as a treatment of craniopharyngioma-associated obesity will evaluate beloranib's impact on weight loss, body composition and hyperphagia.